 Note: plus signs (+) below mean “or better.”

 |Processor/CPU||Intel i7 (12th or 13th generation preferred)||A faster cpu and one with more cores means faster 3D rendering time and video encoding.|

-|Video Card||Nvidia or AMD, 1 GB+, discrete not shared or integrated.
+|Video Card||Nvidia or AMD, 6 GB+ memory, discrete not shared or integrated.
 Avoid Intel graphics.||For Nvidia get at least a GeForce 3060 or 4060 or RTX 2000 Ada.
 For AMD go for at least a Radeon 6700M or 7600S.
 This link ranks graphics chipsets (stick to Class 1 or Class 2).|

 |Warranty||3-year on-site/at-home warranty||Add accidental damage service to protect against drops and spills.|

-|Accessories||External optical mouse||A mouse is essential for using design software (using the built-in trackpad is not sufficient)|
+|Accessories||External mouse||A mouse is essential for using design software (using the built-in trackpad is not sufficient)|

-|External 22”+ monitor with HDMI connector||Plugs into your laptop to double your screen real estate.
+|External 24”+ monitor with HDMI connector||Plugs into your laptop to double your screen real estate.
 Don’t forget the cable (and possibly video adapter to convert from HDMI to USB-C).
 Most current laptops have HDMI or USB-C for video connections.|

 Macintosh Operating System (Mac OS X)

-Other Essential Items (both Windows and Mac)
+Other Essential Items